xtoazt/Civil/README.md

 Easily-reproducible anonymous web proxy fueled by both pure JavaScript (coming soon) and Ultraviolet.

-**Note:** Based on a lot of feedback from my friends @PrestonT500 and @accessgames, there will be an alternative Ultraviolet-powered version of Civil in a couple months!
-This repo will still be frequently updated, though.
+~~**Note:** Based on a lot of feedback from my friends @PrestonT500 and @accessgames, there will be an alternative Ultraviolet-powered version of Civil in a couple months!
+This repo will still be frequently updated, though.~~

+**Notice:** This repo is now powered by Ultraviolet.

 ### Note